-

 Manage events

-You can set notification delivery if a specific event occurs in a bucket.
+You can set notification forwarding if a specific event occurs in a bucket.

-- To use the event management feature, the paid service Cloud Functions is required.
-For details about Cloud Functions, refer to the Service > Compute > Cloud Functions menus in the portal.
+• To use the event management feature, the paid service Cloud Functions is required.
+For more information on Cloud Functions, see the Portal Services > Compute > Cloud Functions menu.

 Notification settings